dambrogia/github-action-slack-approval/README.md

 ```

 ## Possible issues and improvements

 1. Run ID is being used right now for uniqueness in the approval/rejection messages.
-However, run id is not unique across retry attempts, so if retried it's likely that the old approval would be picked up and the workflow would prematurely continue.
+However, run ID is not unique across retry attempts, so if retried it's likely that the old approval would be picked up and the workflow would prematurely continue.
 2. Provide information on creating a Slack app in your workspace.
 Possibly create public app for this so others can install it?
-3. Improve experience with slack app id for skipping approval consideration on messages posted by the bot.
+3. Improve experience with slack app ID for skipping approval consideration on messages posted by the bot.